School lunch rules OK refined grains, low-fat chocolate milk

 - Giuliani says Twitter sabotaged his tweet.
 Actually, he did it himself

 Diane Pratt-Heavner, a spokeswoman for the association, said whole-grain bread and buns generally aren’t a problem.
 But she said students complained about other items, in many cases because of cultural or regional preferences.

-Whole-grain biscuits and grits are also a challenge in the U.S. South, she said, while tortillas are a challenge in the Southwest.
+Finding whole-grain biscuits and grits that students like are a challenge in the U.S. South, she said, while tortillas are a challenge in the Southwest.

 Not everyone welcomed the relaxed rules.